-School applications (supplementary information form SIF)
+Supplementary information form (SIF)

 For both normal and in year, applications can only be considered under one of the faith based criterion of a voluntary aided / academy school's oversubscription criteria where the applicant has completed and submitted the schools Supplementary Information Form (SIF).

-These are available from the school and must be returned direct to the school not Pupil Services and not as an attachment to your eAdmissions applications.
-Where a SIF is not received the application can only be considered under the non-faith criterion.
+A SIF is available from the named school and can usually be downloaded from their website.
+The form must be returned direct to the school not Pupil Services and not as an attachment to an application via the eAdmissions portal.

+Where a common application (CAF) for a school that uses SIF for oversubscription purposes is received but no SIF is submitted the application can only be considered under the non faith criterion.
 SIFs without the correct common application form (CAF) cannot be considered as the CAF and not the SIF is the actual application.